Creating an Open Network

 -

-to activate this network by clicking the checkbox next to the Venue column, and then toggle
+the network by clicking the checkbox alongside the venue name, and then toggle the switch

 -